Universal properties of single particle excitations across the many-body localization transition

-The role of disorder in quantum many-body systems has been a major focus of the condensed matter physics research for several decades.
-Anderson localization is a fascinating example of a disorder-driven phenomenon in which a non-interacting quantum system can become diffusion-less in the presence of strong enough disorder~\cite{Anderson}.
-Almost two decades ago, Anderson localization was generalised for the case of interacting quantum systems ~\cite{Basko} which is known as many-body localization (MBL)~\cite{MBL_rev}.
-In the MBL phase, a subsystem of an isolated quantum system does not thermalize with the rest of the system serving as its bath.
-This is due to the system's non-ergodicity~\cite{MBL_rev,Huse_2007,Luitz} and strong memory of the initial states~\cite{Alet,expt1,expt2,expt3,Barlev,Gornyi,Mirlin_imb,Titas,Augustine,Popperl,yp_nee,Nandy,yp}.
-In the MBL phase even highly excited states of an isolated system obey area law of entanglement entropy rather than the volume law~\cite{Luitz,Huse,Bardarson,Bera,Sdsarma,Naldesi,garg}.
-This is also reflected in the slow growth of subsystem entanglement for the MBL phase compared to the delocalized phase~\cite{Moore,Serbyn_EE,Subroto,yp}.
-Systems in the MBL phase have also been shown to have local integrals of motion~\cite{LIOM_Abanin,LIOM_Serbyn,LIOM_Ros}.
+The role of disorder in quantum many-body systems has been a major focus of research in condensed matter physics for several decades.
+Anderson localization is an astonishing example of a disorder-driven phenomenon in which a non-interacting quantum system can become diffusion-less in the presence of strong enough disorder~\cite{Anderson}.
+Almost two decades ago, Anderson localization was generalised for the case of interacting quantum systems ~\cite{Basko,Mirlin_0} which is known as many-body localization (MBL)~\cite{MBL_rev}.
+In the MBL phase, a subsystem of an isolated quantum system does not thermalize with the rest of the system serving as its bath ~\cite{MBL_rev,Huse_2007,Luitz} and the system has strong memory of initial states~\cite{Alet,expt1,expt2,expt3,Gornyi,Mirlin_imb,Titas,yp_nee,Popperl,yp}.
+Even highly excited states of an isolated MBL system obey area law of entanglement entropy~\cite{MBL_rev,Luitz} and the system has a slow growth of the subsystem entanglement in a quench protocol~\cite{Moore,Serbyn_EE,yp}.
 Although the MBL phase has been rigorously proved to exist in strongly disordered 1-dimensional spin chains with short range interactions~\cite{Imbrie}, broad agreement about the nature of the transition from the delocalized phase to the MBL phase has been elusive.
 We provide strong evidence in favor of a continuous transition from the delocalized phase to the MBL phase in this work.